antalakas/go-ddp-client/README.md

-Go DDP Client
+#Go DDP Client
 =============

-A golang ddp client for meteor
+###A golang ddp client for meteor

-Still under development, most features missing, for now:
+This work is in early development and is not ready for production.

+####To run

+1. Make sure your GOPATH includes ddp package
+2. go run main.go http://mysite.com 3000 websocket

+####What works

-1. Can connect to remote host and get session id
+1. connects to remote host and gets session id
-2. Ping-Pong works
+2. ping-pong

-Development checklist:
+####Development checklist

-1. Subscribe/Unsubscribe, handling of client side collections
+1. subscribe/unsubscribe, handling of client side collections
-2. Login/Logout
+2. login/logout
-3. Method call
+3. method call

 Based on https://github.com/meteor/meteor/blob/devel/packages/ddp/DDP.md and https://github.com/arunoda/meteor-ddp-analyzer